This is my homepage, blog, site, or whatever you want to call it.

 I’ve also taken to modifying nibs, specifically to smooth or slightly regrind, and make them more flexible with the common Ease My Flex modification, but more recently, just buying the excellent FPR Ultra-Flex nib and ebonite feed instead.

 Anyway, I’ve kept track of a rough list of my collection here, with links to any reviews or notes I write.
+Also, a page of miscellany including pangrams, silly haiku, etc. to have something interesting to practice writing, and a list of NASA Launch Clichés for no apparent reason.

 In recent months, I’ve had a lot else on my mind, and the pen hobby has taken a back seat.
 I’m no longer acquiring pens or inks, but I’m glad I took up the hobby and improved my handwriting in the process.